vladh/clumsycomputer/from-scratch-1-regex/README.md

-# From scratch #1: A full-featured regex engine from scratch (Python, no imports)
+# From Scratch #1: A full-featured regex engine from scratch (Python, no imports)

 VOD: https://www.youtube.com/watch?v=fgp0tKWYQWY